Devonte Hart Remains Missing, Investigators Piecing Together Timeline And Travel Route Prior To Hart Deaths

 Investigators are diligently working to piece together what happened to the Hart family as teen Devonte Hart and his sisters Hannah and Sierra remain missing.
-Adoptive mothers Jennifer and Sarah Hart died in the crash and siblings Markis, Jeremiah, and Abigail were found at the scene of the tragedy in Mendocino County, California as well.
+Adoptive mothers Jennifer and Sarah Hart died in the crash, and siblings Markis, Jeremiah, and Abigail were found at the scene of the tragedy in Mendocino County, California, as well.

 The Hart family was most recently living in Washington state, and a neighbor’s call to child services may have prompted the family’s sudden trip south.
-Devonte reportedly had been asking the neighbors for food and after multiple encounters, the neighbors felt it was time for child welfare services to check into the situation.
+Devonte reportedly had been asking the neighbors for food, and after multiple encounters, the neighbors felt it was time for child welfare services to check into the situation.
 KTVU details that after someone from child protective services tried to visit the home on March 23, the Hart family hurriedly left the house together and drove away, even leaving the pets unattended.

 Sarah Hart, woman killed in California crash along with 4 other family members, pleaded guilty to domestic assault charge in 2011; three children including Devonte Hart still missing https://t.co/6eDBvVbHFB pic.twitter.com/Y2cQ9hWaFW